maion308/pixart_js/README.md

 ### Commit 6

-* Modify the CSS so that the "square" class has a height and width of 10px and a margin of 0.
 * Modify your code so that you are creating 8000 divs instead of 20.
 * Change the event that changes your box colors from 'click' to 'mouseover'
 * Paint a picture!